-Reporting to the Head of School, the Early Childhood School Director is a member of the Senior Leadership Team.
+Reporting to the Head of School, the Director of Early Childhood Education is a member of the Senior Leadership Team.
 The Director works closely with all administrators in the leadership of the school.
-The Director brings life to our purpose of “connecting students to their unique futures.”
+The Director brings life to our purpose of "connecting students to their unique futures."
 The Early Childhood School Director provides leadership aimed at providing the best possible school climate, as well as, maximum opportunities for student growth and development.

 Specific duties include the following:

-- Adheres and ensures compliance with local governing and licensing agencies.
+- Adheres to and ensures compliance with local governing and licensing agencies.

 - Ensure that all health and safety measures are in place at the campus.